ArronBeale/CI_PP2_Decrypt/README.md

 10. As the site owner, I would like the game to be challenging and fun.
 11. As the site owner, I would like a simplistic design.
 12. As the site owner, I would like different device size compatability.
-13. As the site owner, I would like feedback.
+13. As the site owner, I would like a contact form.
 14. As the site owner, I would like to provide difficulty levels.

 [Back to Top](<#Table-of-Content>)